 As to enable cyber security to guarantee an effective protection and suitable resilience towards attacks, it needs to become a core element of all business processes and organizational structures.
 Security considerations should not be included into new IT solutions subsequently but must be taken into account early on in the conception phase for new architectures and applications according to a „business-driven security“.
 A comprehensive cyber security strategy and an integrated IT security architecture are needed which follow determined IT security guidelines and best practices.

-Questions, methods and technology of the IT security are an integrated element of all IT solutions and services in process, technology and product consulting at CONET in terms of „security by design“.
+Questions, methods and technology of IT security are an integral element of all IT solutions and services in process, technology and product consulting by CONET following a „security by design“ approach.

 - The basic principles of the BSI like the IT-Grundschutz (IT baseline protection) and its comprehensive guidelines for a good security practice, like e. g. common criteria (CC) or technical guidelines (TR)